 If you’re struggling with drug addiction, you may also be dealing with feelings of isolation and guilt.
 You may tell yourself you’ve gotten into this situation on your own and it’s your responsibility to get yourself out, or you may feel that there’s simply no way out.
 You might think it’s too late to start rehab for drug addiction or that you’ve crossed too many lines.

 But that’s not true.

 Millions of people deal with drug addiction every year, and you are not alone.
 And you can get help right now by making a simple phone call.
 Caring, compassionate drug addiction counselors are waiting right now to take your call.
 We answer every call in a judgment-free, confidential manner.
-Call us at 800-626-1980 to speak with someone now about options for drug rehab in Florida.
+Call us at 800-626-1980 to speak with someone now about options for drug rehab program in Florida.

 Don’t believe the lies drugs and your addiction may be telling you.
 You do deserve a sober life, and you can work toward achieving it with the right help.
 Drug addiction is not simply a bad habit you can kick with positive thinking and force of will.
 It’s a chronic disorder that usually requires professional intervention and time to heal so you can enjoy the sober life that comes with remission.
 That intervention and help are available now from licensed, experienced professionals at Transitions Recovery Program, a drug rehab in Miami.